This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to do your own site backups, then consider getting professional WordPress help, or use WordPress backup plugins.
+If you don’t want to back up your data yourself, then get help from a WordPress professional, or use a WordPress backup plugin.

 How To Fix A Corrupted .htaccess File